AvolitesLtd/TitanManual/docs/timelines/timeline-options.md

 Option              | Action
 --------------------|---
-Autoload In Range | Off: Timeline must be fired manually. <br>**On:** Timeline will be fired automatically when timecode comes within the Start/End time range.
+Activate In Range | Off: Timeline must be fired manually. <br>**On:** Timeline will be fired automatically when timecode comes within the Start/End time range.
 Kill At Zero | **Off:** Timeline will remain active when the timeline fader is zeroed. <br>On: Timeline will be killed when the timeline fader is zeroed.
 Kill Out Of Range | Off: Timeline will remain active when the timecode goes outside the Start/End time range. <br>**On:** Timeline will be killed when the timecode goes outside the Start/End time range.
 Loop | **Off**: Internal timecode source does not loop when it reaches End Time<br>On: Internal timecode source will loop back to Start Time when it reaches End Time.